uxmie/nonogramSolver/README.md

 # Nonogram solver

-Simple console program solves a given [Nonogram](https://en.wikipedia.org/wiki/Nonogram).
+Simple console program solve a given [Nonogram](https://en.wikipedia.org/wiki/Nonogram).
 While the problem is proven to be NP-complete, most (sane) puzzles you're likely to find should be solvable in polynomial time, which is also covered by this program.

 No external libraries are used.
 Requires C++11.